Next Day Delivery

 Styles of Espagnolette Handles

 The espagnolette handle can come in many styles to suit the age and feel of the property.
 In our range of handles, we have a range from the Devoran Black style for the very traditional cottage look to the SOX style for modern, urban types of property.
-In addition, we have the Alpine, Dart, Timber Series and Isca which all have their own individual look and feel to complement most styles required.
+In addition, we have various brands available offering a range of styles including: Alpine, Cornish Heritage, Timber Series, From the Anvil and Isca which all have their own individual look and feel to complement most styles required.

 All of these espagnolette handles come with a locking facility to enable the window to be fully secure in the event of a forced entry to the property.
 Additionally here at SD Hardware, our range of espagnolette handles also come complete with M5 fixings, screws and spindles of at least 40mm which fit into the espag locking system such as the Vanguard, Excalibur, PN and Maco.